Safety Follows Wisdom

 Regarding Safety Follows Wisdom.
 Columbia Cement Plant was abandoned sometime after 1975, date unknown.

 figure of Wisdom.
 Wisdom is depicted as a nude female figure, probably intended to represent Athena, holding a lighted lamp from antiquity.
 She is followed by a nude male figure representing Safety.
 He carries a rudimentary cogwheel.
 The entire composition is carefully balanced and simply rendered.
 Despite the essentially utilitarian purpose of these monuments, they possess a quiet dignity and formal grace..."
 (Submitted on October 3, 2008.)

 The first “Safety Follows Wisdom” Trophy (or Monument) was awarded to the San Antonio Portland Cement Company in San Antonio, Texas during the Associations Spring Meeting in May 1924.
 Prior to 1923, a competition was held to create the “Safety Follows Wisdom” design, and the winner was a small team of artists from the Art Institute in Chicago working under the guidance of well-known sculptor, Albin Polasek.
 That same safety design is still used in the Safety Awards presented today.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 2, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 1,418 times since then and 36 times this year.
-This page was the Marker of the Week November 30, 2008.
+This page was last revised on January 21, 2020.
+It was originally submitted on October 2, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 1,510 times since then and 23 times this year.
+It was the Marker of the Week November 30, 2008.
 Photos: 1, 2. submitted on October 2, 2008, by William Fischer, Jr. of Scranton, Pennsylvania. • Kevin W. was the editor who published this page.